Anonymous-4128/ProMISE/README.md

 ```

-## Application to Different-Level Skeleton Representations
+## Application to Different Skeleton Modeling

 ### Usage
-To (1) apply **ProMISE** to TranSG on skeleton representations of a specific level (joint-level, part-level, body-level) and (2) individually validate the effectiveness on the person re-ID task on the person re-ID task on a specific dataset (probe), please simply run the following command:
+To (1) apply **ProMISE** to TranSG on skeleton representations of a specific modeling level (joint-level, part-level, body-level) and (2) individually validate the effectiveness on the person re-ID task on the person re-ID task on a specific dataset (probe), please simply run the following command:

 ```bash
 python TranSG-Pro.py --dataset KS20 --probe probe --level J